kekag/MsPacman-RL/README.md

 Note: this uses the **[keyboard](https://github.com/boppreh/keyboard)** library, which on linux requires root permissions for full functionality.
 When installing the dependencies and launching the program, be sure to run with sudo permissions.

-`sudo pip3 install -r dependencies.txt && sudo python3 MsPacman.py`
+`sudo pip3 install -r requirements.txt && sudo python3 MsPacman.py`

 ---